aminelouma99/paas_groupParis1_sujet0/README.md

 ### Viewing

-* Go to swagger page - `localhost:3000/documentation`
+* Go to swagger page - `https://localhost/documentation`

+Note: You have to accept the certificate from the proxy.